Fatoumata32/alu-zero_day/git/README.md

-i i am tired ,but determined.
+I am tired but determined.